deltafactory/stratus-web-responder-weather/README.md

 # stratus-weather-ivr

+Contact our [Help Desk](https://www.spectrumvoip.com) as we will need to work with you to get calls pointed at your Web responder.

-This sample creates a Web Responder for our Stratus platform that:
+# This sample creates a Web Responder for our Stratus platform that:

 1. Causes Stratus to play an announcement and wait for a 5 digit US ZIP code.
 1. Queries https://openweathermap.org/ with that ZIP code and gets back the current weather.